News

 How to join?

-If your child is interested in joining our support group, please fill out this form to schedule an initial phone consult with Dr. Melissa Klay.
+If your child is interested in joining our support group, please register below to schedule an initial phone consult with Dr. Melissa Klay.
 During this meeting, we will discuss the program and address any concerns or questions you may have.
 We want to make sure that this support group is a good fit for your child.

 Let’s help our kids together